YATES CUSTOM RIGGING

 GWB displayed at the Chicago show and then to the Toronto show in Jan 1983.
 The deal with Spoolon was not a happy one and in the spring the GWB operation moved back to the Orillia plant it had moved from the year before.

-Business picked up and the Spoolon people were amazed since it had dropped way down while operating in Coburg.
+Business picked up and the Spoolon people were amazed since it had dropped way down while operating in Cobourg.

 Next came the Amco group from the USA buying from GWB and they had a big marine hardware warehouse in the USA and were supplying the new Boat US chain.
 Wilson had also a direct deal to make wire to rope halyards for Amco and you could find Wilson`s wire to rope halyards on Boat US store shelves as far away as Florida.
 GWB improved its rope by becoming Radial and changing the cores to match.